Amazon PPC Strategy 2026: TACoS-First Guide to Growth

 Amazon’s advertising platform is a powerhouse for growth.
 With advertising revenue soaring and nearly 65% of all product searches now starting directly on Amazon, a smart amazon ppc strategy isn’t just an advantage, it’s essential.
-Sellers who advertise on the platform have been shown to grow their sales 40% faster than those who don’t.
+Sellers who advertise on the platform grow their sales 40% faster than those who don’t.
 The reason is simple: you connect with high intent shoppers right at the point of purchase.

 The Foundation: Building Your Amazon PPC Strategy